 It is important to note here that both the linear and duplicable versions of the circuit rule require the subgoal to be proved intuitionistically.
 Moreover, the subgoal is the same for both cases.
-Although this is in contrast with other rules, it reflects the real semantics of circuits, because if a circuit has been proven to be of a certain type, then it should be possible to use as many instances of this circuit as needed; it is an autonomous component.
+Although this is in contrast with other rules, it reflects the real semantics of circuits, because if a circuit has been proven to be of a certain type, then it should be possible to use as many instances of this circuit as needed; it is independent and does not rely on anything else, and thus is persistent.
 If it happens that a free variable appears in a circuit construct, then this variable is of duplicable type.
 This semantics is imposed by the above rules since we keep the list of linear subgoals empty.
-According to [27], quantum variables appearing in the circuit constructs are called bounded quantum variables.
+According to [36], quantum variables appearing in the circuit constructs are called bounded quantum variables.
 That is why FQ of a circuit construct is supposed to return an empty list.
-Also, the free variables of t should match the input of the circuit C, and the free variables of a should match the output of C. The functions circIn and circOut are defined as abstract functions.
-In particular, [27] does not provide specific definitions for these functions.
-They are identified only by their domains and co-domains.
-In the Coq code, we define them as variables in a module.
-Before proving properties about a specific set of circuits, these variables must be instantiated with a particular definition.
-Since, like [27], we are proving only meta-level properties, we leave them abstract also.
+Also, the free variables of t should match the input of the circuit C, and the free variables of a should match the output of C.